shrilakshmisk/Trumio/README.md

 # On-Premises Data Privacy Solution

-This project developed a comprehensive on-premises solution aimed at safeguarding data privacy for industry clients, particularly in environments involving student interactions and third-party AI tools.
+This project developed a comprehensive on-premises solution aimed at safeguarding data privacy for industry clients, particularly in environments involving student contributions to client projects and third-party AI tools.

 ## Approach